narcisoyu/iafd_web_scraper/README.md

 All comments and issues are welcome

-OPTION: run script directly in terminal or IDE.
+OPTION2: run script directly in terminal or IDE.